 Eliminating processed foods, gluten, and dairy, and eating real food – mostly organic – prepared at home was truly transformational for us.

-Today, we are both at our ideal weight, John having lost 15 pounds and me almost 25lbs., and maintain it effortlessly.
+Today, we are both at our ideal weight, John has lost 15 pounds and me almost 25lbs., and maintain it effortlessly.
 John is off all medications.
 I very rarely have any migraine symptoms.
-We feel better, have more energy, and enjoy eating delicious real food, while still enjoying the occasion libation, red wine, or craft beer.
+We feel better, have more energy, and enjoy eating delicious real food, while still enjoying the occasional libation, red wine, or craft beer.

 Simplifying Exercise, Moving More & Having Fun

 We’ve done indoor rock climbing, running, walking, strength training, kayaking, hiking, bowling, and golf – yes those last two count.
 We enjoy some more than others, have dropped a couple, completed a half marathon – #ourtimesucked but #wefinished – and recently signed up to complete a Spartan obstacle race in September 2017.

 Hearty laughter is a good way to jog internally without having to go outdoors. – Norman Cousins

 Strength training, mostly with simple body weight exercises, and distance walking remain our staples.
 Golf, hiking, and kayaking are limited due to Michigan weather.
 Unfortunately, shoulder injuries for both of us sidelined our rock climbing adventures – our favorite activity – but we are still hoping to get back to it someday soon.

 With continuous exercise habits that we truly enjoy we have transformed our bodies, eliminating body fat and increasing lean muscle.
 Now at ages 49 & 50, we have better muscle strength, energy levels, range of motion, flexibility, and endurance than we did four years ago.

 Not only did we get married in the last four years, but we also experienced some ‘life stressors’ if you will, including:

 - Moving twice – buying one home, purchasing another and renting in-between